DonWachsmalstift/Diamond/whattodo.md

 - [ ] learn xpdtools
 - [ ] Create easy to use image_to_iq script (for xpdtools)
 ---
+# Check ex-situ results from DESY if needed remeasure with longer exposer at diamond

-## shopping list
+# shopping list
+- new thermo couples | maybe ones that go beyond 630 °C
 - capillarys
 - hy-lok
 - ceramics
 - Steckdosenadapter
 - heatshield for flow-cell